 Award Recipient Notification

-Award recipients will be notified in February 2019.
+Award recipients are notified annually in February.

 Contact your Risk Control Consultant or Risk Management Consultant with questions regarding the TAC RMP Awards Program.